 Taking a Stand and teaching a child how to advocate for themselves is one of the most important tools a parent can provide their youth, tween, pre-teen, teen or adult offspring.
 There is absolutely NO debate here, in my opinion.

 Understanding why this is integral is also important.
 Showing them how this is done is a vastly different story.
 One things is for certain: the uses and usefulness of these tools are limitless.

 With a solid understanding of right versus wrong, followed by the ability to think independently and make thoughtful decisions, the next natural step becomes advocating for oneself — on that all-important parent check-list of life lessons and wisdom to impart.

 Let’s take the Jian Ghomeshi trial currently underway, involving a coveted, former CBC radio host, on trial for sexual assault.
 How courageous do you suspect those victims had to be to come forward?
 How much time, thought and fortitude do you think they needed to even decide to come forward, advocate for themselves — in the face of all forms of painful, targeted, likely harsh scrutiny from a variety of sources.
-IT TAKES COURAGE.
+TAKING A STAND TAKES COURAGE.